Prepare Azure Stack Hub PKI certificates for deployment or rotation

 Following a successful validation certificates can be presented for Deployment or Rotation without any additional steps.

-Prepare certificates for deployment (manual steps)
+Prepare certificates (manual steps)

 Import the certificate